SeniorsMobility is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 This organization has several programs for home modification: Adapt-A-Home, Add-A-Bar, and Nuts and Bolts.
 These programs are for people with physical disabilities who qualify as low-income by HUD guidelines, and who live in the Cities of Beaverton, Gresham, Portland, or unincorporated Multnomah County.

-Free Wheelchairs, Scooters & Mobility Aids in Alaska (2023): Complete Directory
+Free Wheelchairs, Scooters & Mobility Aids in Minnesota (2023): Complete Directory

-Free Wheelchairs, Scooters & Mobility Aids in Massachusetts (2023): Complete Directory
+Free Wheelchairs, Scooters & Mobility Aids in Arizona (2023): Complete Directory

-Free Wheelchairs, Scooters & Mobility Aids in Virginia (2023): Complete Directory
+Free Wheelchairs, Scooters & Mobility Aids in Kansas (2023): Complete Directory

-Free Wheelchairs, Scooters & Mobility Aids in Indiana (2023): Complete Directory
+Free Wheelchairs, Scooters & Mobility Aids in Mississippi (2023): Complete Directory

 5 thoughts on “Free Wheelchairs, Scooters & Mobility Aids in Oregon (2023): Complete Directory”